rust-lang/rust/text/1522-conservative-impl-trait.md

 that could fundamentally differ between instantiations of `Self` while still being instantiable with an arbitrary `U`.

-At most you could return a associated type, but then you'd loose the generics from `bar`
+At most you could return a associated type, but then you'd lose the generics from `bar`

 ```rust